posted in Flowfit Hydraulics by Flowfit on 13:56 May 24th, 2017<< Back to Flowfit Hydraulics

 But the short answer to this question is: the better filter is the one that will achieve and maintain the required or targeted fluid cleanliness level (at the lowest cost).
 Which by extension means, it’s possible that neither of the above hydraulic filters are suitable for the application.

 The reason I say this is because both the above filters have relatively poor Beta ratios by today’s hydraulic filtration standards.
 For comparison, a Hydac (the first catalogue I pulled off my shelf) BN3HC 10-micron element is rated: Beta10 = 500 and Beta5 = 100!

-And unless you have an old, non-critical, low-pressure hydraulic machine, in this day and age, you probably should have a filter rated Beta10 =/>100 installed at least somewhere in the system.
-This level of filtration can be expected to achieve a fluid cleanliness level (ISO 4406:1999) of around 19/17/14, which is pretty decent but not super clean.
+Unless you have an old, non-critical, low-pressure hydraulic machine, in this day and age, you probably should have a filter rated Beta10 =/>100 installed at least somewhere in the system.
+This level of hydraulic filtration can be expected to achieve a fluid cleanliness level (ISO 4406:1999) of around 19/17/14, which is pretty decent but not super clean.

 Keep in mind though, it is unwise to upgrade existing filter housings with finer, more efficient elements, without first checking that the increase in pressure drop created by the finer filter-element is not going to cause problems.
 Like putting the filter on bypass, for example.

 As with most maintenance issues, the best approach is to start with the end in mind.
 In this case it means:

 1. Establishing the required or targeted fluid cleanliness level for the machine or system;